It is the biggest game in Spanish and, arguably, European football and will have fans glued to their TVs across the world.

 In the late 1950s, both clubs claimed they had signed Argentinian forward Alfredo di Stefano after a players' strike in his homeland confused his contract situation.

-A Fifa enquiry resolved that Di Stefano would have to play for each club in alternate seasons and they would both own him, but Barcelona refused and he went on to be one of Real Madrid's greatest players - scoring 18 goals against their arch rivals.
+A FIFA enquiry resolved that Di Stefano would have to play for each club in alternate seasons and they would both own him, but Barcelona refused and he went on to be one of Real Madrid's greatest players - scoring 18 goals against their arch rivals.

 The Argentinian scored 26 El Clasico goals, eight more than his fellow countryman Di Stefano and his great rival Cristiano Ronaldo.